hanabi/hanabi.github.io/README.md

 ### The Trash Finesse (Strong Form)

 * It is possible to perform a *Trash Bluff* outside of *Bluff Seat* if there is only one possibility for the useless card to be.
 When this is done, it promises that someone has that specific card, so it is a *Trash Finesse* rather than a *Trash Bluff*.
 * It is also possible to *Double Trash Finesse*.
-By touching a useless 2 with TWO 2's remaining, it means that you see BOTH the 2's, so this can cause two people to blind-play their *Finesse Position* card (or one person to blind-play twice).
+By touching a useless 2 with TWO 2's remaining, it means that you see BOTH the 2's, so this can cause two people to blind-play their *Finesse Position* card (or one player to blind-play twice).
 Note that a *Double Trash Finesse* cannot be done in *Bluff Seat*, or it will look like a normal *Trash Bluff*.

 ### The Trash Finesse (Weak Form)